cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 We _do_ have another trick up our sleeves.
 It's time for the `GoodPerson` `struct` to close up a little and become a `class`.
 This allows us a lot more control over how the others get access to our data.

-In our case, we would then make a class `GoodPerson` that takes a reference to a temporary `Phone` (an rref) object in its constructor.
-We would then move the underlying `Phone` object into our `private` data and hold it there.
+In our case, we would make `GoodPerson` a class that takes a reference to a temporary `Phone` (an rref) object in its constructor.
+We would then move the underlying `Phone` object into its `private` data and hold it there.

 We also have to think of how to expose this internal `Phone` object to the world, so we implement a "getter" function.
 This function would return a `const` reference to our internal `Phone` object.
 Furthermore, this function is not supposed to change the underlying object in any way and we have a mechanism to indicate this to the compiler: we mark the whole function `const` too!